giorgiaBertacchini/MLOps-DevelopPhase/README.md

 <div align="center">
   <img width="280" alt="MLflow logo" src="https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/mlflow_logo.png">
 </div>

+:books: *Theory: ML experiment steps are orchestrated and done automatically.
+Experiment environment is used in the preproduction and production environment, which is a key aspect of MLOps practice for unifying DevOps.*

 [MLflow](https://mlflow.org/docs/latest/index.html) is an open source platform for managing the end-to-end machine learning lifecycle.